marolAI/seams-workshop.github.io/README.md

 # Content Organization

-The SEAMS site content is organized into several jekyll collections:
+The SEAMS site content is organized into several `jekyll` collections:

  - warmups (`_warmup`): mental calisthenics.
 As the name suggests, the warmup exercises for each day.  short puzzles.  code katas.  etc
  - topics (`_topic`): brief outline of a concept + reference links.  for use outside of discussion session
- - session (`_session`): material for discussion sessions -- anything people need to download, stuff to display, questions, etc
+ - sessions (`_session`): material for discussion sessions -- anything people need to download, stuff to display, questions, etc
- - practical (`_practical`): toy problems to focus on particular topics - paired with the discussions to help participants focus on the particular SE concept we discussed, and prep them to apply that thinking to their project
+ - practicals (`_practical`): toy problems to focus on particular topics - paired with the discussions to help participants focus on the particular SE concept we discussed, and prep them to apply that thinking to their project
  - project (`_project`): guided work for participants particular projects

+To learn more about collections, [see this](https://jekyllrb.com/docs/collections/).
+The gist of our use, however, is

 # Editing